mlflow/mlflow-export-import/README.md

 `use-src-user-id` -  Set the destination user ID to the source user ID.
 Source user ID is ignored when importing into Databricks since the user is automatically picked up from your Databricks access token.

 `export-metadata-tags` - Creates metadata tags (starting with `mlflow_tools.metadata`) containing export information.
 Contains the source `mlflow` tags in addition to other information.
-This is useful for auditing purposes in regulated industries.
+This is useful for provenance and auditing purposes in regulated industries.

 ```
 Name                                  Value